 A premise of SHAPE is that exposure to the intervention, especially the Mendez curriculum, will reduce future delinquency and criminal activity.
-Of the 443 students referred to the program in the 2014-15 academic year, 327 successfully graduated (73.8%) by completing at least twelve of the Mendez curriculum sessions and meeting all other requirements of the program.
-Fifty (11.3%) of the referred students refused to participate, and 66 (14.9%) were discharged for non-compliance.
+Of the 389 students referred to the program in 2015-16, 69.2% successfully graduated by completing at least twelve of the Mendez curriculum sessions and meeting all other requirements of the program.
+Approximately 14% of the referred students refused to participate, and 13.2% were discharged for non-compliance.
 These students were usually issued a juvenile summons to appear in Juvenile Court for those charges.
+Finally, 3.8% transferred to a non-SHAPE school.